 - Fourth is Fluency.
 This is beyond memorization of basic facts, it is the understanding of them and how to create others .
 The goal is for students to master sums, differences, multiplication and division, with the ability to recall and apply mathematical thinking.

 Three Steps on the Road to Fluency with Basic Facts1.
 Provide understanding with concrete models.2.
 Engender no-counting by one strategies.3.
 Exposure and Practice

 This begins with a positive attitude towards math.
 Do you like math or does it make you anxious?
 Your feelings about math can greatly influence your child’s perception of math.
 Help your child enjoy math by talking about it in a positive way.
 Think out-loud when you are using math skills so your child will hear your thinking process.
 Let them know that there are multiple ways to solve problems.
 It is critical when you interact with your child about math that you communicate positive messages.
 Let them know math is exciting and anyone can learn with the right exposure and effort.
 Success is not about being “smart”.
 After all, math is all around us in the world.
 Teachers made this video Math Mindset.

 Tricks are not reasoning strategies.
 Mathematical concepts need to be taught and explained to students through mathematical principles.
 The use of tricks can stop the progression of learning complex concepts and understandings.
 All tricks at some point down the road will expire.

-The best way to do this is through conversations on a daily bases expressing math in the real world coupled with playing games and practicing fact.
-We have developed a strategies quick reference chart along with posting other activities and manipulativesto this site.
+The best way to do this is through conversations on a daily basis expressing math in the real world coupled with playing games and practicing facts.
+We have developed a strategic quick reference chart along with posting other activities and manipulatives to this site.

 Problem solving with real-world math